 - An adversely affected historic property will take an additional 4-6 months to negotiate and draft an agreement document (Memorandum of Agreement or Programmatic Agreement); the agreement document needs to be executed before NEPA is approved – the timeline to complete the Section 106 process is 8-12 months.

-- The mitigation efforts to resolve the adverse effects upon a historic property as laid out in the agreement document stipulations can take 1-6 months and most need to be completed before the project can be advertised for construction bids (some can occur during or after construction) – the timeline to complete the Section 106 process is 9-18 months.
+- The mitigation efforts to resolve the adverse effects upon a historic property as laid out in the agreement document stipulations include “field” mitigation efforts that need to be completed before the project can be advertised for construction bids (for example, excavations at archaeological sites, bridge photography, etc.).
+These field mitigation efforts can take 1-6 months to complete – the timeline to complete the Section 106 process is 9-18 months.